HaikunXu/FishFreqTree/README.md

-# The IATTC regression tree R package for length frequency data
+# The IATTC's regression tree R package for length frequency data

 -   This is the GitHub repository for [IATTC](https://www.iattc.org/HomeENG.htm)'s regression tree algorithm on length frequency data.